 CEP has facilitated the provision of authentic blended learning approaches in rural and remote communities for many years, often stimulated by the challenges these communities face in delivering specialist curriculum and a breadth of subjects.

-Blended and virtual learning approaches not only present a contemporary learning approach but have proven to be an effective tool for rural students in addressing their geographic isolation; isolation from peers; specialist teachers and/or venues or services.
+Blended and virtual learning approaches not only present a contemporary learning approach but have proven to be an effective tool for rural students in addressing their geographic isolation from peers, venues and services.

 As one student highlighted:

 “Online learning allows collaboration and discussion with a wider range of students and teachers.”

 “Face-to-face learning is good for writing notes and answering questions, especially because I am in a small class.
 However, the online class provides greater variation in thinking because there are more people involved., which is particularly helpful for subject revision.”